 Defining a test strategy is critical to reducing cost and maximizing the efficiency of your product development and manufacturing organizations.
-These guides detail the recommended process for building test systems from start to finish.
-See test engineer best practices for test executive maintenance, hardware and software abstraction layers, thermal profiling, and switching to ensure you have the fundamentals to build a smarter test system that can address your needs today and in the future.
+In these guides, learn the recommended process for building test systems from start to finish.
+Ensure you have the fundamentals to build a smarter test system that can address your needs today and in the future with test engineer best practices for test executive maintenance, hardware and software abstraction layers, thermal profiling, and switching.

 Understand the purpose and core functionalities of text executives and how they can automate and streamline large test systems.
 Examine three different practical scenarios to determine how an in-house custom-built executive or a commercial off-the-shelf solution can impact the efficiency and cost of deploying and maintaining a test system.

 Hardware and measurement abstraction layers are effective design patterns that make test software as adaptable as hardware.
 Rather than employ device-specific code modules in a test sequence, you can use abstraction layers to decouple measurement types and instrument-specific drivers from the test sequence.
 Learn how to drastically reduce development time by giving hardware and software engineers the ability to work in parallel.